francissibal/Credit_Card_Fraud_Analysis/README.md

 A new credit card company in the western United States wants to establish itself as a market leader in fraud prevention and security.

 The primary objective of this project is to:
 * Analyze transaction patterns to uncover fraud risks.
 * Build a predictive model that prioritizes high recall (catching as many fraudulent cases as possible), even if this results in some false positives.
 * Provide data-driven recommendations to strengthen fraud detection.

 ## Visualizations & Key Dashboards
-Below are some of the key visualizations.
+Below are some of the key visualizations created in Power BI.
 These charts highlight the primary findings from the exploratory data analysis phase.
+* National fraud overview
+* Fraud by category and age group
+* Fraud by state and drill-down analysis (California)
+* Merchant and profession-level insights

-### Microsoft Power BI Dashboard:
+### Microsoft Power BI Dashboard
 #### Main Dashboard:

 ![PowerBIPreview1](CreditCardFraud-Dashboard-1.png)